 Visit a local brewery

 Rehoboth has an excellent group of craft breweries to choose from.
 The most well-known is Dogfish Head, which was founded here in 1995.
-Their brewpub and restaurant (both downtown on Rehoboth Avenue) serve a variety of beers, including some that are exclusive to those locations.
-Their pizzas, pretzels, and seafood dishes are also popular, and there is regular live music, so there are plenty of reasons to stop in.
+One of the best places to eat in Rehoboth, their brewpub and restaurant serves a variety of beers, including some that are exclusive to the location.
+Their pizzas and seafood dishes are popular, and we love the pretzels that come with beer cheese made using their 90 Minute IPA.
+The brewpub also hosts regular live music, so there are plenty of reasons to stop in.

 Browse the galleries at Rehoboth Art League

-Secluded and serene, a visit to the Rehoboth Art League couldn’t feel further away from the activity of the beach and boardwalk.
-One of the more unexpected Rehoboth Beach attractions, the art league is set among the trees on a wooded campus that spans more than three acres.
+Secluded and serene, a visit to the Rehoboth Art League (RAL) couldn’t feel further away from the activity of the beach and boardwalk.
+One of the more unexpected attractions, the art league is set among the trees on a wooded campus that spans more than three acres.
+At its heart is the Homestead Mansion that dates from 1743 and the formal garden behind it.
+They are open for tours from May 1 through October 31.

 See a show at Bottle & Cork